jenkins-infra/repository-permissions-updater/docs/rollout-of-github-permissions-sync.md

 Once the diff report has been trustworthy across Stage 1/2 for a sustained period:

-1. Implement the write path (`GHTeam#add`/`GHTeam#remove` via the existing kohsuke `github-api` client, reusing the same bot token already used for repo creation/hosting — no new credential).
+1. **Done.** The write path is implemented: `GitHubTeamsAPIImpl#addTeamMember`/`#removeTeamMember` call the GitHub REST API (`PUT`/`DELETE /orgs/{org}/teams/{team}/memberships/{login}`, always role `member`, never `maintainer`), reusing the existing bot token already used for repo creation/hosting — no new credential.
-2. Ship it **behind a second, separate opt-in flag** (e.g. `syncGithubPermissions: true`, distinct from `manageGithubPermissions`), so every repo that's currently only getting a report must explicitly re-opt-in to writes.
-This avoids silently turning report-only repos into write-enabled ones the moment the code ships.
+2. Rather than a **second** opt-in YAML flag, `manageGitHubPermissions`/`manageGitHubTeam` directly mean "actively manage (i.e. reconcile) this component's/team's GitHub membership" — there is only one YAML opt-in flag.
+Whether a given trusted run actually *applies* the computed diff, or only computes and reports/logs it, is controlled independently by the `githubPermissionsDryRun` system property passed to the trusted run (`-DgithubPermissionsDryRun=true|false`), which **defaults to `true`** (safe/report-only).
+   This means every currently-opted-in repo can be re-verified end-to-end (real reads, real diff, real report) with zero write risk, right up until the org deliberately flips `githubPermissionsDryRun=false` for the trusted run — at which point *all* currently opted-in repos start being reconciled for real, not just newly-added ones.
+This is simpler than a second flag and avoids repos silently drifting between "reported on" and "actually managed" states independent of their own YAML.
 3. Safety guards before any write is issued:
    - removing the **last** member of a team is allowed and expected — an adopted/orphaned plugin can legitimately end up with zero maintainers (e.g. the previous maintainer stepped away and `developers`